nextcloud/documentation/developer_manual/tutorial.rst

 Create your app
 ---------------
-The best way to create your application is to simply modify the `apptemplate_advanced app <https://github.com/owncloud/apps/tree/master/apptemplate_advanced>`_.
+The best way to create your application is to simply modify the `apptemplateadvanced app <https://github.com/owncloud/apps/tree/master/apptemplateadvanced>`_.

 To do that execute:

 .. code-block:: bash

   cd /var/www/apps
-  sudo cp -r apptemplate_advanced yourappname sudo chown -R youruser:yourgroup yourappname
+  sudo cp -r apptemplateadvanced yourappname sudo chown -R youruser:yourgroup yourappname

 To enable your app, simply link it into the apps directory: